rateldajer/markcrowley/_pages/Course Design and Learning Outcomes.md

 ---
 layout: page
 permalink: /outcomes/
+title: design
-title: Course Design and Learning Outcomes
+titleheader: Course Design and Learning Outcomes
 description: Overview of the design philosophy of the course and the Focussed Learning Outcomes
 nav: false
 showtitle: true